HolgerPeters/blog/_drafts/bootstrap_bayes.md

-With the advent of machine learning into our IT landscapes, a previously rather academic conflict of the statistical community is now on stage quite often.
+With the advent of machine learning into our IT landscapes, a previously rather academic conflict of the statistical community is now often on stage.
 It is the question of *Frequentism* vs. *Bayesianism*.
-The debate is often lead with emotions that you can only find among people defending their favourite editors.
-Yet Frequentism vs Bayesianism isn't your usual bike shedding discussion, it is the custody trial to determine who may claim the interpretational sovereignty over nothing less than the *Theory of Probability*.
+This debate, often one that is as emotional as the famous *editor-wars*, is in fact a very fundamental one that touches the foundations of statistics and probability theory.
+In that sense, it isn't your usual bike shedding discussion, even if it is sometimes lead as one.
+Metaphorically, it is a custody trial to determine who may claim the interpretational sovereignty over nothing less than the *Theory of Probability*.

-In a nutshell, frequentism and bayesianism are both established approaches to statistics.
-Frequentism treats probabilities as quotients of frequencies of outcomes of statistical experiments of an infinite number of trials;
-frequentist practitioners will tell you that finite number of trials will also suffice (as in: from 100 coin flips, 50 times we will obtain *head*, thus the probability for head is $$\wp(H=1)=0.5$$).
-For Bayesianists, probabilities aren't primarily ratios of frequencies, but rather **degrees of belief** which can be calculated using Bayes' theorem.
+In a nutshell, frequentism and Bayesianism are both established approaches to statistics.
+Their differences start, with their core definitions.
+Frequentism treats probabilities as ratios of frequency-counts collected from an infinite number of trials; and frequentist practitioners will tell you that a finite number of trials will also suffice (as in: from 100 coin flips, 50 times we will obtain *head*, thus the probability for head is $$\wp(H=1)=0.5$$).

+For Bayesianists, probabilities are **degrees of belief**;
-A programmer might immediately think of it as extending Boolean algebra with `true` (1) and `false` (0) to a spectrum of values $$0 \ldots 1$$..
-A bayesianist would read the probability $$\wp(H=1)=0.5$$ in the coin-flip above more like "It is credible, that head and non-head (tail) are results of a coin flip, without one option being more likely than the other".
+also Bayesianists use Bayes' theorem for inference.
+A Bayesianist would take the probability $$\wp(H=1)=0.5$$ in the coin-flip example above to mean something like "It is credible, that head and non-head (tail) are results of a coin flip, without one option being more likely than the other".
+A programmer can think of the Bayesian interpretation of probabilities as an extension of Boolean
+algebra: `true` (1, *firm-belief*) and `false` (0, *firm-disbelief*)  are complemented with a spectrum of values $$0 \ldots 1$$.

-These brief characterizations are already enough to understand many common points in the discussion of both methods
+These brief characterizations are already enough to understand much of the criticism either method faces:

 * Bayesian probabilities are criticised as "subjective" or as not a genuine measurement parameter (degree of belief).
-* Frequentist probabilities are said to be limited to infinitely repeatable trials, and thus not applicable to any real world data set.
+* Frequentist probabilities are said to be limited to infinitely repeatable trials, and thus not applicable to any real world data set, with a finite number of measurements.

 This criticism is too simplistic, however.
-And probably there are embarassingly (to those who strongly associate with one camp) many commonalities of the methods.
+And to those, who strongly associate with one camp, there are probably many embarassing commonalities: Both approaches often lead to very similar results.
 In this post I will show you how you can solve a problem with both methods and compare the results.

 # Estimating The Probability for a Bernoulli-Trial